privacysandbox/data-plane-shared-libraries/docs/roma/host_api.md

 `cpp_host_process_callback_includes` contains
 [src/roma/native_function_grpc_server/proto/test_service_native_functions.h](/src/roma/native_function_grpc_server/proto/test_service_native_functions.h),
-and test_service_native_functions.h has the fully qualified name to the C++ hook function that should be invoked for NativeMethod in JS, `::privacysandbox::test_host_server::HandleNativeMethod`, which is found in NativeMethod's `cpp_host_process_callback` property.
+and test_service_native_functions.h has the fully qualified name to the C++ hook function that should be invoked for NativeMethod in JS, `::privacy_sandbox::test_host_server::HandleNativeMethod`, which is found in NativeMethod's `cpp_host_process_callback` property.
 The corresponding BUILD file, found [here](/src/roma/native_function_grpc_server/proto/BUILD) gives an example of how to use the new build rules to build the Host Api for your proto.